SherG/cool-iron/blog/quit-facebook.md

 ### Truth and orthodoxy

-Consider, Facebook fact-checker Politifact had to <a href="https://twitter.com/EricRWeinstein/status/1396581749665140738" target="blank">walk back a previous "Pants on fire" label</a> regarding the origin of COVID-19.
+Consider, Facebook fact-checker Politifact had to <a href="https://twitter.com/EricRWeinstein/status/1396581749665140738" target="blank">walk back a previous "Pants on fire" label</a> regarding hypotheses about the origin of COVID-19.
 What their initial "fact-check" did, it would seem, was encourage viewers to not question the orthodoxy <em>du jour</em>.
 In doing so, it effectively discounted the views of dozens of scientists who believed the <a href="https://thebulletin.org/2021/05/the-origin-of-covid-did-people-or-nature-open-pandoras-box-at-wuhan/" target="blank">"lab leak" hypothesis</a> was reasonable and deserved exploration.
 [Those scientists included <a href="https://nymag.com/intelligencer/article/coronavirus-lab-escape-theory.html" target="blank">Philip Murphy</a> — <a href="https://www.niaid.nih.gov/research/philip-m-murphy-md" target="blank">chief of the Laboratory of Molecular Immunology</a> at the National Institutes of Health (NIH).]

 Unfortunately, there are many other stories, across the political spectrum, of fact-checking gone awry.

 Where precision or nuance in fact-checking is missing the results are censorship or suppression of speech nonetheless.
+Observe that when fact checking fails and becomes baseless censorship, both Facebook and fact checkers have plausible deniability in their toolkit:
+* Facebook has already said "we do not believe that a private company like Facebook should be the arbiters of truth. . ."
+* Fact checkers don't handle the technical task of suppressing or removing content.

 Taking on the mantle of "fact checker" is a tall order, and requires, among other things, for each topic, a thorough grasp of related and multiple contexts; the nature, current state of, and history of contrarian positions among scientists and academics including in research papers; and an understanding of game theory and complex systems science.
 It also requires a precise understanding of what <em>isn't known</em> and therefore can't be "fact-checked."